-A few hours before the operation, your doctor injects a small amount of mildly radioactive liquid into your breast close to the tumour.
+A few hours before the operation, your doctor or a radiographer injects a small amount of mildly radioactive liquid into your breast close to the tumour.
 The radioactive liquid is called a tracer.

 The dye can stain your breast slightly blue.
 It gradually fades over a few weeks or months.
 The dye also turns your urine green for a few days.